The Driver's Handbook

 Speeding can be compared to driving under the influence of alcohol.
 Every 5km/h increase in speed in a 60km/h zone is equal to an increase in 0.05 in BAC.

-Speeding and inappropriate travel speeds are estimated to directly contribute to at least 35% of deaths on South Australia's roads each year.
+Speeding and inappropriate travel speeds are estimated to directly contribute to around a third of fatal crashes on South Australia's roads each year.

 Also, speeds just 5km/h above average in urban areas and 10km/h above average in rural areas are sufficient to double the risk of a casualty crash.